 The NFPA also recognizes that kitchen ventilation systems feature prominently in the number of commercial kitchen fire events reported each year.

-Grease is highly combustible, especially when it is allowed to accumulate within baffle filters.
-Cleaning grease filters regularly can reduce the potential fire hazard lurking in cooker hood and exhaust ventilation systems.
+Grease is highly combustible, especially when it is allowed to accumulate within baffle filters. grease trap cleaning regularly can reduce the potential fire hazard lurking in cooker hood and exhaust ventilation systems.

-Depending on the size of the kitchen, cleaning grease filters is a process that can take between 3 and 6 hours.
-The majority of commercial kitchen owners hire a professional hood cleaning company capable of removing, cleaning and pressure washing filters and ductwork properly.
+Depending on the size of the kitchen, grease trap cleaning is a process that can take between 3 and 6 hours.
+The majority of commercial kitchen owners hire a professional hood cleaning company capable of removing, cleaning, and pressure washing filters and ductwork properly.

 Aside from reducing the potential fire hazard, a professionally cleaned HVAC system also improves the quality of air circulating through the establishment, efficiently replenishing depleted oxygen and preventing carbon dioxide build-up.
 It also ensures staff and customers are breathing clean air with reduced cooking odors.

-If your commercial HVAC systems and kitchen grease filters need professional cleaning, call Hood Builder on (800) 750-7055 for a full, fast-price quote.
-Alternatively, visit http://www.hoodbuilder.com/contact-us/ and email us for a customized quote to suit food facilities and kitchens of any size.
+If your commercial HVAC systems and kitchen grease trap cleaning need professional cleaning, call Hood Builder at (303) 777-7720) for a full, fast-price quote.

 © 2017 Millionairium and Farazandeh.
 Authorization to post is granted, with the stipulation that Millionairium and Farazandeh are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links